free private lesson

 The ancient art of Traditional Japanese Swordsmanship is a unique and dynamic with its roots in the Samurai warrior era.
 One who studies the Traditional art of Batto-do can apply its rewards in all aspects of life.

 Private classes are a great way to add to your martial arts training.
 The personal attention and careful corrections from the instructor in a private lesson environment is a fast and efficient way to progress.
 We suggest one or two times a week along with once or twice a week of group classes at the dojo – This will give you the best means to succeed in the martial arts.
 Also, private lessons are a good for new students, before testing and tournaments, and to boost moral.
 We also offer Semi – Private Lessons (for groups up to five students) and In – Home Private Lessons.
 Please contact us to set your personal private lesson today

 We have two great ways for you to get started.
 Please pick the one that suits you best.
 Let the journey begin!

-- Get started today for only $59 introductory offer, includes a free Gi (uniform).
-Offer is good for any of our programs for unlimited classes.
-Its the best way to find out about Traditional Martial Arts, and be able to make an informed decision about future training.
+- Get started today for only $99 with our introductory offer!
+It includes a free uniform and the offer is good for 30-days of unlimited classes for any of our programs.
+Its the best way to find out about Traditional Martial Arts, and make an informed decision about future training.